Low Lectin Foods List

 Buying Grass-Fed and Grass-Finished Foods

 There are many benefits to eating low lectin foods since they have been found to have multiple negative attributes.
-Of course, as mentioned above, possibly the biggest benefit would be if lectin foods are causing you to have sensitivity reactions – whereby removing them could create a very quick turn of improvement in well-being.
+They also of course contain a variety of nutrients.